schembora/FBLA_DesktopApp/README.md

 # FBLA_DesktopApp
 Created for the FBLA Desktop Application Contest.
-To Use, open nw.exe and that's it!
+To Use, open FBLADesktopApp.exe and that's it!